 High School Guidance and Counseling Services - 11th Grade

-The high school counseling departments of the WCASD offer a proactive developmental program which provides students with age-appropriate information based on their educational needs and goals.
-In order to accomplish this goal the counselors conduct structured individual, large and small group conferences and presentations with students in grades 9 -12.
+The high school counseling departments of the WCASD offer a proactive developmental program that provides students with age-appropriate information based on their educational needs and goals.
+In order to accomplish this goal, the counselors conduct structured individual, large, and small group conferences and presentations with students in grades 9 -12.
 In addition to these individual and group conferences arranged by the counselors, students and parents may schedule appointments as needed with their assigned counselor.

 Elizabeth Bender (firstname.lastname@example.org): A –Cr (484) 266-3407